mohammedashiqs/CAR-BACKEND/README.md

    access: public

-2. To view all cars in a dealership
+2. To view all cars in a dealership   - Done

    description: Fetches a list of all cars available in a specific dealership.
    url: http://127.0.0.1:5000/user/cars/:dealershipId